 top of page

-What are the 5 Solas (Pt 2)
+What are the 5 Solas (Part 2)

 As we commemorate Reformation Month, last week’s editorial highlighted the first two of the Five Solas of the Reformation: Scripture Alone and Christ Alone.